 You are stuck in traffic and you say to yourself, "I can't stand this.
 It's driving me crazy!"
-So you blow your horn, bang the dashboard, scream expletives.
+So you blow your horn, bang the dashboard, and scream expletives.
 And you still can't move your car.
 But you feel a sense of urgency to get out of here.
 You feel trapped.

 Your panic seems to come on more strongly.
 This is the sense of "suffocation" that you have feared as you gasp for breath.
 Your brain keeps pounding away with the alarm, "You have to get out!"
 You think, "If only I could get out of the car and run like a madman, then I'd feel better."
 But you know that you would then think you are crazy.

 You wake up in the middle of the night and you think, in your dreamy, somewhat intoxicated state, "Will I ever find the love of my life?"
-You look next to you-and that person is not the love of your life.
+You look next to you—and that person is not the love of your life.
 And now you panic, "When will I find my true love?"
-You lie in bed, ruminating, twitching and turning, impatient.
+You lie in bed, ruminating, twitching, and turning, impatient.
 You've got to know right now.
 But you don't.

-You notice a spot on your skin and it's Friday night and you think, "This could be cancer".
+You notice a spot on your skin and it's Friday night and you think, "This could be cancer."
 But you also know that you can't see your doctor until next week.
 You have to know right now.
 So you Google skin cancer and drive yourself insane with worries until your next appointment.

 Your brain tells you that you need to know right now.
 You can't stand waiting.
 You can't accept uncertainty.
 Like everyone who is anxious, you are plagued by time urgency.